We often hear about the environmental impacts of climate change. Less often do we hear about how climate change is affecting human health.

 What Matters to Your Health

-A Priority Public Health Issue
+An Important Public Health Issue

-We have identified climate change as a priority public health issue, and to address its health impacts we have created a climate change action plan.
-Recently, we published a report to identify health impacts of climate change in Simcoe Muskoka: A Changing Climate: Assessing health impacts & vulnerabilities due to climate change within Simcoe Muskoka.
+We published a report to identify health impacts of climate change in Simcoe Muskoka: A Changing Climate: Assessing health impacts & vulnerabilities due to climate change within Simcoe Muskoka.
 As a companion to this report, an interactive Climate Change Story Map can be accessed on our HealthSTATS website.

 Reducing Emissions